validator/validator/README.md

 Assuming your servlet container is configured to receive HTTP requests sent to `localhost` on port `80` and the context root of this application is `vnu` (often the default behavior is to use the WAR file's filename as the context root unless one is explicitly specified) you should be able to access the application by connecting to [http://localhost/vnu/][31].

    [31]: http://localhost/vnu/

+> [!NOTE]
-**Note:** You may want to customize the `/WEB-INF/web.xml` file inside the WAR file (you can use any ZIP-handling program) to modify the servlet filter configuration.
+> You may want to customize the `/WEB-INF/web.xml` file inside the WAR file (you can use any ZIP-handling program) to modify the servlet filter configuration.
 For example, if you wanted to disable the inbound-size-limit filter, you could comment out that filter like this:

     <!--
       <filter>